drsWARRIOR/Raycasting_Engine/README.md

 git clone --recurse-submodules https://github.com/drsWARRIOR/Raycasting_Engine.git
 ```

-2. Create the Folder for Buidling, and build the project in the folder using cmake
+2. Create the Folder for building, and build the project in the folder using CMake
 ```
 mkdir build
 cd build
 cmake .. -G "Visual Studio 17 2022"
 ```

-3. Once building process is complete, a Visual Studio Solution will be generated.
-Open the visual studio solution file named as "Raycasting_Engine.sln"
+3. Once the building process is complete, a Visual Studio Solution will be generated.
+Open the Visual Studio solution file named "Raycasting_Engine.sln"

 ```
 .\Raycasting_Engine.sln
 ```

-4. Once the Solution is opened, find the project named as "Raycasting_Engine" in the solution explorer, and right click on it and select the option "Set as Startup Project" from the dropdown menu, this will set the the main Raycasting_Engine project as Startup project
+4. Once the Solution is opened, find the project named as "Raycasting_Engine" in the solution explorer, and right click on it and select the option "Set as Startup Project" from the dropdown menu.
+This will set the main Raycasting_Engine project as the Startup project

-5. Build the solution and Run the Project
+5. Build the solution and run the Project

 #### MinGW